If you've seen the viral Filipino restaurant blowing up on Instagram β this is it.

-Hi.Shack is a hidden gem in Waikiki serving authentic Filipino breakfast, Mexican street food, fresh lobster rolls, and everything in between.
-My reel hit 75,000+ views and 2,800+ shares because people couldn't believe this spot existed right on Kalakaua Ave — near the Ilikai Hotel, yet completely off the tourist radar.
+Hi.Shack (officially Hi.Shack β Taste of Aloha by Glory) is a hidden gem in Waikiki serving authentic Filipino food, Mexican street food, fresh lobster rolls, and everything in between.
+My reel hit 75,000+ views and 2,800+ shares because people couldn't believe this spot existed right on Kalakaua Ave β near the Ilikai Hotel, yet completely off the tourist radar.

 What started as an orange food truck is now Waikiki's favorite Filipino fusion restaurant.
-Here's the complete guide: full menu with verified prices, what to order, how to find it, and everything you need to know before you go.
+Below you'll find the complete Hi.Shack menu with verified prices, my honest review with photos, what to order, how to find it, and everything you need to know before you go.

 Quick Info